 We wanted to create a more compact dancing/freestyle board that you could basically do everything on.
-A board that has plenty of room to get your dancing groove on and is smaller, lighter, and easier to throw around.
+The Loaded Bhangra longboard has plenty of room to get your dancing groove on and is smaller, lighter, and easier to throw around.
 Something that is not overly huge, can bust out steezy slides, and can be carried and fit into a trunk easier.
 Can you downhill on this board?
-Probably, but it is not a DH board.
+Probably, but the Loaded Bhangra longboard is not a DH board.

 We are really stoked on the rocker in this board (the board has a slight ďUĒ bend to it).
 The original prototype had camber and felt good, but we decided to put some rocker in it and bam a ram, it instantly felt so much better.
 The rocker just sinks you into the board and gives you that extra cushy, locked in feel.
 Feels great for dancing, makes sliding a lot easier and more comfortable, and puts the board lower to the ground, making pushing a tad bit easier.

 HURRAY, we added concave!
 We added a mellow ďUĒ concave to give you more confidence when sliding.
 The concave also helps lock your feet in when landing big spins and such.
-The concave is mellow and does not feel uncomfortable for footwork moves.
+The concave on the Bhangra Loaded longboard is mellow and does not feel uncomfortable for footwork moves.